Arts Education Program Policies

 Admissions Policies and Grounds for Dismissal

-We strive to create and maintain a safe and effective learning environment for all of our students.
-Therefore, students who engage in behaviors that may be unsafe for themselves or others, or that may damage Berklee property, will not be permitted to participate in our programs: they will be dismissed.
+We strive to create and maintain a safe and effective learning environment for all of our participants.
+Therefore, participants who engage in behaviors that may be unsafe for themselves or others, or that may damage Berklee property, will not be permitted to participate in our programs; they will be dismissed.

-• Physical aggression (including, but not limited to biting, hitting, kicking, hair pulling, head butting, spitting, and so on) with other students or staff, or attending caregivers, parents, and guardians
+• Physical aggression (including, but not limited to, biting, hitting, kicking, hair pulling, head butting, spitting, and so on) with other participants or staff, or attending caregivers, parents, and guardians

-• Inappropriate physical contact with other students or staff, or attending caregivers, parents, and guardians
+• Inappropriate physical contact with other participants or staff, or attending caregivers, parents, and guardians

 • Inappropriate physical contact with Berklee property that may cause damage or destruction to Berklee property